RoGeorge/DS1054Z_screen_capture/README.md

 -----------
 Python and PIL are already present in the default Debian 7.7.0 installation, so it is not necessary to manually install them.
-Download the project from GitHub, open a Terminal, go to the project's directory and run "OscScreenGrabLAN.py".
+Connect together the computer and the oscilloscope (by LAN), download the project from GitHub, open a Terminal, go to the project's directory and run "OscScreenGrabLAN.py".

 Example: